 Once you know who you are buying for make an estimate of how much you want to spend on each person.

-Now here is the tough part… compare your total estimate with your budget, that is, the amount you determined in tip two that you have available to spend.
+Now here is the tough part… compare your total estimate with your plan, that is, the amount you determined in tip two that you have available to spend.

-If there you have estimated more than your budget, find some ways to cut back to your budget.
+If there you have estimated more than your plan, find some ways to cut back to stay within your plan.

 4. Know Your Limits